 - Place an apple wedge on the smallest end of the dough triangle.
 Roll the dough around the apple wedge.
 Pinch to seal the dough and place in the baking pan.
 Note: My wedges were large, so I had to pull and stretch the dough around the apple pieces.
 However, the dough is very pliable so it was fairly easy to enclose the apple completely in the dough.

 - Melt butter in a small pan.
-When melted add the sugar and cinnamon to butter.
-Stir until the sugar is melted and cinnamon mixed in well.
+When melted add the sugar and cinnamon to the butter.
+Stir until the sugar is melted and the cinnamon is mixed in well.

 - Pour the butter mixture over the top of the dumplings.